zibous/ha-watermeter/esphome/README.md

 ## Preparation and creating the application
-- Download the repository
+- Download the esphome config from `https://github.com/zibous/ha-watermeter/releases`
 - Copy the reporitory content to `/docker/app/esphome/config`
 - Start Docker ESPHOME
-- Create secrets.yaml and adjust the entries
+- Create secrets.yaml based on `template_secrets.yaml` and adjust the entries
 - Create and deploy the application to the connected Wemos D1 Mini